hapijs/catbox-redis/README.md

 - a redis server to be running on port 6379
 - a redis server listenning to port 6378 and requiring a password: 'secret'
 - a redis server listenning on socket `/tmp/redis.sock`
+- a redis server in cluster mode listening on port 6379

 See [.travis.yml](./.travis.yml)